Dharmendra4556/BERT_MASK/README.md

 - Utilizes the `bert-base-uncased` pre-trained model from the Hugging Face Transformers library.
 - Allows user input for sentences with a masked token (`[MASK]`).
 - Displays the predicted token to replace the `[MASK]`.

+## Contact

+For more information, visit my [LinkedIn profile](https://www.linkedin.com/in/dharmendra-behara-230388239/).